 YOUR_SITE_NAME with the name of your site as

 registered in Topology):

 Further behavior of the cache can be configured by setting the following in the environment variable file:

 XC_SPACE_LOW_WM: High-water and low-water marks for disk usage; when usage goes above the high-water mark, the cache will delete files until it hits the low-water mark.

 XC_PORT: TCP port that XCache listens on

 XC_RAMSIZE: Amount of memory to use for storing blocks before writting them to disk.
 (Use higher for slower disks).

-XC_BLOCKSIZE: The size of the blocks in the cache
+XC_BLOCKSIZE: Size of the blocks in the cache.

 XC_PREFETCH: Number of blocks to prefetch from a file at once.
-This is a value of how aggressive the cache is to request portions of a file.
-Set to
+This controls how aggressive the cache is to request portions of a file.
+If you set it to

 [email protected] $ docker run --rm --publish <HOST PORT>:8000 \ --volume <HOST PARTITION>:/cache \ --env-file=/opt/xcache/.env \ opensciencegrid/stash-cache:stable